 Potassium Chloride Concentrate 15%.

-Potassium Chloride Concentrate 15% is used as a source of the potassium cation for the treatment or prevention of potassium depletion in patients for whom dietary measures or oral medication are inadequate.
-Potassium salts may also be used cautiously in those taking digoxin where potassium depletion may cause arrhythmias.
-Potassium Chloride Concentrate 15% must be administered by slow IV, as a dilute solution.
+Potassium Chloride Concentrate 15% is for use as a source of potassium for the treatment or prevention of potassium depletion in patients for whom dietary measures or oral medication are inadequate.

 Adults (including elderly) and Children: